mini-xi/mini-xi/README.md

 - Built backend services with **Java / Spring Boot** in service-oriented projects
 - Worked on **enterprise system development and maintenance** in real business environments
 - Supported both **new feature development** and **legacy system improvement**
+- Experienced in **PowerBuilder-based legacy ERP maintenance** as well as newer in-house system development
 - Improved application performance through **query tuning, caching, and structural optimization**
 - Experienced in **deployment, logging, monitoring, and issue tracking**
 - Worked on practical output-related tasks such as **report templates, barcode/label handling, and printing support**